Why Are Fans Furious About This ‘Real Housewives’ Scandal?

 The latest scandal to rock the Real Housewives world involves the most tedious couple to ever exist on a franchise and maybe all of television.
 (LaDames, start pouring those drinks!)

-After vehemently denying that her two-time husband had a girlfriend on a recent episode of Real Housewives of Potomac, cast member Robyn Dixon suddenly came clean about the allegation on her podcast with castmate Gizelle Bryant “Reasonably Shady.”
-For those of us who can spare some extra dollars, she’ll also be divulging more information on Patreon, a platform that requires people pay to consume content.
+After vehemently denying that her husband had a girlfriend on a recent episode of Real Housewives of Potomac, cast member Robyn Dixon suddenly came clean about the allegation on "Reasonably Shady," her podcast with castmate Gizelle Bryant.
+For those of us who can spare some extra dollars, she’ll also be divulging more information on Patreon, a platform that requires people to pay to consume content.

 “Yes, Juan was an idiot and communicated with this woman on Instagram,” Dixon said on Monday’s episode, alongside her co-host and castmate Gizelle Bryant.
 “He’s bored.
 He needs attention.
 It’s the pandemic, blah, blah, blah.
 However, they did not date.”

-During episode 15 of Season 7, Robyn’s perpetual frenemy on the show Karen Huger revealed that Juan, a college basketball coach, had a blonde girlfriend who resembled her during a cast trip to Mexico.
-She also claimed that Juan and this anonymous woman would frequent the Washington D.C. neighborhood of Georgetown together.
+During episode 15 of Season 7, Karen Huger, Robyn's perpetual frenemy on the show, revealed that Juan, a college basketball coach, had a blonde girlfriend who resembled her during a cast trip to Mexico.
+She also claimed that Juan and this anonymous woman would frequent the Washington, D.C. neighborhood of Georgetown together.

 Robyn laughed off the accusation and even got her eventual spouse on the line to deny the rumor.
 Over speaker phone, he threatened to “cuss out” the women for suggesting he was capable of such a thing.
 The fiasco culminated in Robyn calling out Karen in front of the other women and revealing a photo of her supposedly with her alleged sidepiece.